noseapp/noseapp/docs/index.rst

     :maxdepth: 2

     app
-    suites
-    cases
-    runners
+    suite
+    case
+    runner
     extensions
+    simple_example

 About
 =====

-This is framework for test development with complex logic based on nose library
+This is framework for test development with complex logic based on nose library.
+Build your regression testing process with noseapp library.

 Installation
 ------------